ebertolazzi/Splines/docs/index.md

 `Splines` is a set of C++ classes (with MATLAB mex interface) which implements varios spline interpolation.
 The classes are the following:

   - ConstantSpline, for piecewise constants functions
   - LinearSpline, for piecewise linear interpolation
   - CubicSpline, for classical cubic spline interpolation
   - AkimaSpline, for Akima "non oscillatory" spline interpolation
   - BesselSpline, for Bessel "non oscillatory" spline interpolation
-  - PchipSpline,
+  - PchipSpline
   - QuinticSpline, Simple quintic spline based on PCHIP

 **References**

 - F.N.
 Fritsch and R.E.
-Carlson,
+Carlson
   Monotone Piecewise Cubic Interpolation,
   SIAM Journal of Numerical Analysis, Vol. 17, No. 2, pp. 238-246, April 1980.

 **Matlab**

-To use in MATLAB install the toolbox `Splines.mltbx` then compile the files running `CompileSplinesLib`.
+To use in MATLAB install the toolbox `Splines.mltbx` available at https://github.com/ebertolazzi/Splines/releases then compile the files running `CompileSplinesLib`.

+**Doxygen**

+Doxyen documentation of the C++ library is available at Splines/index.html

 **C++ Usage**

 The usage is simple: